skammlade/skammlade.github.io/resume.markdown

 <br/>

 #### Weather Data Analysis
+**Organization:** Personal project
 **Project Summary:** A closer look at weather changes in major metro areas across the United States.
 I looked at the greatest 100 hourly precipitation events from 1950-2016 in 9 major cities.
-**Organization:** Personal project
-**Dates:** 2017
 **Workflow:**

 * retrieve data from NOAA